 Because campers will be attending for full sessions and 5 days/ week we will not be offering makeups for missed days this summer.
-Click here to read all of the enrollment policies.

 As of this writing, no activity areas have been cancelled for the summer.
 We are looking into specifics about sanitization at every activity area around camp.

-While we are developing plans for all activity areas, the ones listed above are where we are not yet comfortable to operate based on our current knowledge.
-As we gain more information about the virus, activities areas may be added or removed from this list.
+*While we are developing plans for all activity areas, the ones listed above are where we are not yet comfortable to operate based on our current knowledge.
+As we gain more information about the virus, activities areas may be added to or removed from this list.

 Absolutely!
 We will be using funds from our existing Campership donation program as well as accepting additional funds.
 We would love to be able to continue to serve our current Campership families and also to aid campers whose families have experienced financial loss over the past few months.
 To learn about donating, click here!

 Typically we love to have campers welcome visitors and show off everything they’re doing at camp!
-However, in order to limit exposure for campers and staff members, visitors will not be allowed at camp this summer.
+However, in order to safely limit exposure for campers and staff members, visitors will not be allowed at camp this summer.